op-de-kop/op-de-kop/src/en-US/open_training.md

 During the (October - ~May) winter months we organize indoor jams.

+During the summer the jam moves to the Wilhelminapark.
+When the weather permits, you can usually join a group of acrobats during the afternoon.
+Exact times vary depending on when people show up.

 Location close to park Lepelenburg, and parking is free in the area around the venue.

 Entry is €5 per person.
 If you are doing a course with Op de Kop you can join for free.
 Paying can be done in cash, or (preferably) through a payment request.